What is high blood pressure (hypertension)?

 - Complications of high blood pressure include heart disease, kidney (renal) disease, hardening of the arteries (atherosclerosis or arteriosclerosis), eye damage, and stroke (brain damage).

-Hypertension is a major public health problem.
-The American Heart Association estimates high blood pressure affects approximately one in three adults in the United States, or about 76.4 million people.
+- Hypertension is a major public health problem.
+With the new guidelines for defining high blood pressure, The American Heart Association estimates high blood pressure affects nearly half of all adults (46%) in the United States.

 The causes of hypertension are multifactorial, meaning there are several factors whose combined effects produce hypertension.